SCP-CN-Tech/Interwiki/README.md

 - **`COMMUNITY:`** The community that the current page belongs to.
 Can be either `scp` or `wl`.
 If your site hosts pages from only one community, just add it; if your site hosts pages from both communities, you may wish to use ListPages to detect which one the current page belongs to (see below).

+If you are using the SCP Wiki's copy of `interwikiFrame.html` (and `styleFrame.html`), you do not need to upload any files to Wikidot.

+Note that the URL in the iframe starts with `//` rather than `http://` or `https://`.
+This is a protocol-relative URL, which will preserve the type of connection the user is using, and ensures that the Interwiki works regardless of whether the site is configured to use HTTP or HTTPS (or both).

 <details>
 <summary>